Piano Congress - Warsaw 2-4 September 2022

 I feel it incumbent on music conservatoires and universities to at least give music students an introduction to the inner complex working of the piano itself, this great machine, to give them a greater insight into the techniques of manufacture and mechanisms that actually result in the sound produced with their fingers, arms, body and mind.
 The final sound does not happen by chance and of course is an utterly different mechanical process to a string or wind instrument which have no moving or a relatively simple set of moving parts.

-A shining example of this attitude to working knowledge of the mechanism of this complex magic box is the great pianist Krystian Zimerman who can actually build a piano, regulate, maintain, tune and adjust it himself to his own demanding requirements.
+A shining example of this attitude to possessing a working knowledge of the mechanism of this complex magic box is the great pianist Krystian Zimerman who can actually build a piano, regulate, maintain, tune and adjust it himself to his own demanding requirements.
 He prepared his piano with a Brahmsian tuning in a superb recital I heard in Berlin of the magnificent 3rd sonata in F minor Op.5 of Brahms.
 This knowledge is considered an eccentricity - not so.
 It is a highly intelligent decision and should be more widely disseminated as a necessity among pianos students.
 I believe this is already being done in Poland at, for example, the renowned Krzysztof Penderecki Academy of Music in Kraków.

 This point was forcibly made during the talk I attended entitled: